 Useful for unit tests.

 Changed in version 0.3.0: Allow for arbitrary arguments and keyword arguments to be passed in.

 '''

-msq(args, kw)
+critical (args, kw)

 Return tuple of args, kw or just args [0] if only one arg passed

+debug (args, kw)

+Return tuple of args, kw or just args [0] if only one arg passed

 err (args, kw)

 Return tuple of args, kw or just args [0] if only one arg passed

-debug (args, kw)
+error (args, kw)

 Return tuple of args, kw or just args [0] if only one arg passed

 info(args, kw)

 Return tuple of args, kw or just args [0] if only one arg passed

-warning(args, kw)
+log (args, kw)

 Return tuple of args, kw or just args [0] if only one arg passed

-error (args, kw)
+msg(args, kw)

 Return tuple of args, kw or just args [0] if only one arg passed

-critical (args, kw)
+warning(args, kw)

 Return tuple of args, kw or just args [0] if only one arg passed

-log (args, kw)

-Return tuple of args, kw or just args [0] if only one arg passed

 class structlog.ReturnLoggerFactory

 Produces and caches ReturnLoggers.

-To be used with structlog.configure()'s logger factory.
+To be used with structlog.configure()'s logger_factory.

 Positional arguments are silently ignored.
-New in version 0.4.0.

-exception structlog.DropEvent

-If raised by an processor, the event gets silently dropped.

-Derives from BaseException because it's technically not an error.

-class structlog.BoundLoggerBase (logger, processors, context)

-Immutable context carrier.

-Doesn't do any actual logging; examples for useful subclasses are:

-•the generic BoundLogger that can wrap anything,

-•structlog.twisted.BoundLogger,

-•and structlog.stdlib.BoundLogger.

-See also Custom Wrappers.

-new(new values)

-Clear context and binds initial values using bind().

 '''